PsyPAG Award Requirements

 - The awardees will be notified by the PsyPAG Chair.

-- The awards will be presented to the awardees at the annual USPHS Scientific and Training Symposium in May 2013.
+- The awards will be presented to the awardees at the annual USPHS Scientific and Training Symposium.

 - The awardees must fund his/her TDY costs to attend the annual USPHS Scientific and Training Symposium.